davvda/annorlunda/predicament_landscape/The Predicament Landscape.md

 ## Lack of historical insight

 ## The minimisation of all things wild
+In the middle of the forest there’s an unexpected clearing that can only be found by those who have gotten lost.

+The clearing is surrounded by a forest that is choking itself.
+Black trunks with the lichen’s bristly beard.
+The jammed trees are dead all the way to the top, there a few solitary green branches touch the light.
+Underneath:
+shadows sitting on the shadows, the marsh increasing.

+But in the clearing the grass is curiously green and alive.
+Big stones lie around as if placed that way.
+They must have been foundation stones for a house, maybe I’m wrong.
+Who lived there?
+No one can help with that.
+The name sleeps somewhere in the archive no one opens (only archives remain young).
+The oral tradition is dead, and with it the memories.
+The gypsy tribe remembers, but those who can write forget.
+Write it down and forget it.

+This little house hums with voices.
+It is the center of the world.
+But the people in it die or move away.
+The history ends.
+The place stands empty year after year.
+Ant he crofter’s house becomes a sphinx.
+At the end everything has gone away except the foundation stones.

+I’ve been here before somehow, but it’s time to leave.
+I dive in among the briary underbrush.
+To get through it you have to take one step forward and two steps to the side, like a chess piece.
+Slowly it thins out and the light increases.
+My steps grow longer.
+A path wiggles its way toward me.
+I am back in the communications net.

+On the humming high voltage pole a beetle sits in the sun.
+Under his gleaming shoulders his flight wings are lying, folded as ingeniously as a parachute packed by an expert.
+- Tomas Tranströmer
 ## Ignorance of the mystical

 ## Ignorance of the mythical